Adam Morgan (racing driver): Ciceley Racing (2013–2022)

 For the 2021 season, Ciceley Racing switched to using a BMW 330i M Sport car.
 Following a win in race three at Brands Hatch, he took a pair of podiums at Oulton Park, before his second win of the season came at Thruxton Circuit.
 He started the reverse-grid race three from pole position and led throughout to claim the top spot on the podium, despite an investigation by the stewards for the leaving the track and gaining an advantage.

 In 2022, the team switched to the BMW 330e M Sport.
 Morgan took his first win of the season during the third race at Thruxton, having started from second on the reservse grid.
-He overtook Jason Plato at the start and lead every lap to finish ahead of Turkington and Ash Sutton.
+He overtook Jason Plato at the start and lead every lap to finish ahead of Turkington and Ashley Sutton.
 It was his only win of the year, although a podium at Silverstone helped him to ninth in the standings.